wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 {% endhighlight %}

-Et voilà, you should now have a working visualization of your audio file and meta-datas !
+Et voilà, you should now have a working visualization of your audio file and its metadatas!